1Password/typeshare/docs/src/usage/annotations.md

 `Number.MIN_SAFE_INTEGER` and `Number.MAX_SAFE_INTEGER` are less in magnitude than `i64::MIN` and `u64::MAX`, respectively.
-There are a few ways one can still use 64 bit integer types, however, and a Typeshare attribute to override the field type can be applied to accomodate the particular approach one chooses to take.
+There are a few ways one can still use 64 bit integer types, however, and a Typeshare attribute to override the field type can be applied to accommodate the particular approach one chooses to take.
 Here are a few examples:

 **Serializing 64 bit integer fields to strings using `serde(with = ...)`**